 Donors utilizing the above federal tax advantages can also qualify for the state tax credits described below.

 This information is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.

 Did you know that donors who support Greater Albuquerque Habitat for Humanity can take advantage of a generous state tax credit?

 State Tax Credits for donors who support affordable housing

 The State Tax Credit Program provides tax credits to individuals and businesses making donations to affordable housing projects approved by the New Mexico Mortgage Finance Authority (MFA).
-Greater Albuquerque Habitat for Humanity historically has had state tax credits available, but not at this time.
-We hope to obtain tax credits by late 2021 for the Clifton Ave. project and to pass them on for donations of $1,000 or more, in late 2021.
+Greater Albuquerque Habitat for Humanity state tax credits are currently available for monetary donations focused on State approved projects.
+We currently offer support for tax credits for the Clifton Avenue (San Jose neighborhood) project and pass them on for donations of $1000 or more.

 The Tax Credit is equal to 50% of the value of the donation and can be used as a direct credit on New Mexico State personal and corporate income tax returns.

 Make a Gift